Nigel2392/go-django-queries/docs/models/proxy_models.md

 # Proxy models documentation

 Proxy models are a powerful feature in Go-Django Queries that allow you to embed other models into your own model.
-These models provide a way to create a model that is a "view" or "wrapper" around another model, allowing you to extend or modify its behavior without changing the original model.
+These models provide a way to create a model that is always joined with the source model by default, this cannot be disabled.
-There is a caveat to this however, please refer to the [Caveats](#caveats) section below.
+This might be useful for embedding models that are always used together, such as a `Page` model that is always used with a `BlogPage` model.

 ---